d2d-weizhi/project-flow/README.md

   - Also ensured that the state management included 3 arrays for tracking tasks under each status.
   - TODO: I need to add more documentation to the reducer section so it is more readable.

+8. Dark/Light Modes.

+  - For now, the MUI table is able to toggle between dark and light mode, but it is a simple implementation.
+Perhaps not the most effective.
+With a little more time, it can definitely be achieved.
+  - Created simple CSS classes in `global.css` so that we can easily insert the right class into the relevant components and tags.

+9. Using `localStorage` for unique user sessions.

+  - Added `localStorage` for tracking the selected theme
+  - The sample data used in `db.json` is now ported over for initialSeeding of the storage.

 ## Key Observations and Decisions:

 ### Styling Approach: